Mervyn Middlecoat: The 1971 War

 Promoted to Wing Commander, at the outbreak of war on 3 December 1971 Middlecoat was on a training assignment with the Royal Jordanian Air Force.
 The day after he returned to Karachi, he volunteered for a mission to attack the heavily defended Indian airbase at Jamnagar on 12 December.

 After strafing aircraft parked on the runway, Middlecoat and his wingman were forced to abort their mission when they were bounced by two IAF MIG-21 aircraft from No. 47 Squadron IAF.
 Middlecoat, as leader of the sortie, was entitled to egress first but instead told his younger wingman to depart ahead of him.
 Maintaining a high speed, he reduced altitude and managed to deflect the first missile fired at his Starfighter.
 However, with the lead MiG21 closing range, he was shot down over the Rann (Gulf) of Kutch.
 The Indian pilot who shot him down, Flight Lieutenant Bharat Bhushan Soni, saw Middlecoat eject and his parachute deploy.
-As he fell into the Arabian Sea, Soni contacted a nearby IAF base to send a rescue team; however, by the time potential rescuers arrived, Middlecoat was nowhere to be found.
-He had landed in shark infested waters and it was considered unlikely that he survived.
+As he fell into the Arabian Sea, Soni requested for a pass over the crash site to see where he had landed but was denied the permission to do so as his command already had the coordinates of the location to send a rescue team from the Indian Navy; however, by the time potential rescuers arrived, Middlecoat was nowhere to be found.
+According to Soni, there is a 5 mile radius of shark infested waters at the area where the incident happened and Mervyn landed right in the middle of it.
+It was considered unlikely that he survived.
 Declared missing in action, he was posthumously awarded a Bar to the Sitara-i-Jurat.
 His remains were never found.

 Such was Middlecoat's renown as a fighter pilot, leader and teacher that King Hussein of Jordan, a keen pilot, wrote to Middlecoat's widow, Jeanne, stating that his death was a personal loss.
 The King requested that Middlecoat be buried with the Jordanian flag under his head if he was to be wrapped in the Pakistani flag.
 Middlecoat had fought for the King earlier during the Six-Day War with Israel in June 1967.